-The company has taken to the following measures to ensure that coffee operations has not adversely affected;
+The company continues to observe the measures below to ensure that coffee operations has not adversely affected;

-- The company is now more focused on direct sales thereby achieving higher prices complemented by the good quality early crop harvested. - The company continues to pay its coffee workers attractive wages, higher than the CBA rates.
+- Engaging with international buyers on direct sales thereby achieving higher prices coupled by the good quality early crop harvested. - The company continues to pay its coffee workers attractive wages, higher than the CBA rates.
 This has ensured the constant flow of walk in casual laborers seeking employment form the farm. - The company continues to provide a safe working environment for its workers by ensuring social distancing is observed and by providing hand washing and sanitization points.
-This had ensured that that farm operations are not disrupted by any COVID outbreaks in the farm necessitating stoppage of farm operations. - The recent lifting of cessation of movement has also led more causal workers seeking employment in the farms.
-The Transportation of workers to the farms is yet to resume. - The Company has also taken several steps to further strengthen its financial position and its liquidity and flexibility, including, reviewing operating expenses, evaluating agri-inputs purchases, suspending capital expenditures and drawing down USD 435,000 on our crop debenture credit facility with Coffee Management Services (CMS).
-As of March 31, 2021, the Company had no outstanding crop debenture loan.
+In collaboration with the sub county health services we organized for the vaccination clinic to ensure the community and the employees. - · The Transportation of workers is undertaken in line with the health guidelines - The Company has also taken several steps to further strengthen its financial position and its liquidity and flexibility, including, reviewing operating expenses, evaluating agri-inputs purchases, suspending capital expenditures and drawing down USD 435,000 on our crop debenture credit facility with Coffee Management Services (CMS).
+As of March 31, 2022, the Company had an outstanding crop debenture loan of Kshs 3,144,000.

-The Company notes that the assets measured at fair value maybe be affected by the pandemic and the ensuing economic and market disruptions across countries, markets and industries.
+The company note that asset measured at fair value maybe be affected by the pandemic and the ensuing economic and market disruptions across countries, markets and industries.
 The company believe appropriate judgement have been applied in determining the fair value measurement of its assets and liabilities at fair value but acknowledge the extent that may be affected by pandemic cannot be ascertained for now.

 That the Company will continue to monitor the Covid-19 pandemic situation and will take further action as necessary in response to the economic disruption eaagads Ltd.